ReactorKit/ReactorKit/README.md

 ### Service

 ReactorKit has a special layer named *Service*.
-A service layer does an actual business logic.
+A service layer does the actual business logic.
 A reactor is a middle layer between a view and a service which manages event streams.
 When a reactor receives an user action from a view, the reactor calls the service logic.
 The service makes a network request and sends the response back to the reactor.
 Then the reactor create a mutation stream with the service response.

 Use this snippet for base service class: